Rick Alessi: Casting

 The Alessi family were introduced in 1992 following the announced departures of several regular characters.
 The family were the first "truly ethnic" group to be introduced into the cast.
 Falzon was seventeen when he won the role of Rick.
 He told a writer for Inside Soap that Neighbours was the biggest thing he had ever done and added "Neighbours is such a big show and Rick is such a great character."
 Shortly after Rick's arrival in Ramsay Street, he was followed by his mother and father to form the Alessi family.
 Falzon promised the family and their storylines would keep viewers glued to the screen.
 Within a year, the entire Alessi family had departed, leaving only Rick behind.

 Development

 Characterisation

 After Rick was thrown out of his posh school for being a tearaway, he decided to go to Erinsborough to stay with his older brother, Marco (Felice Arena), and cousin, Christina (Gayle Blakeney).
 Lisa Anthony from BIG! magazine reported that Rick's father, Benito (George Spartels), would ruin Rick's hopes of finding a job after he enrols him at Erinsborough High.
 Anthony added that "the scene is set for battles with Mrs Burke".
 A writer for Inside Soap commented that Rick came to Erinsborough with "a reputation and a chip on his shoulder."
 His rebellious attitude was mostly due to his parents' high expectations of him.
 They pushed him to do well at school, like Marco.
 Rick was described as being bright and someone who cannot help himself from getting into trouble.
 Falzon stated "He's a practical joker with a total dislike for authority."

+At the start of 1994, Neighbours wanted "a younger, livelier look, with six regular characters under the age of 18" and Rick became part of the show's new "brat pack", along with Debbie Martin (Marnie Reece-Wilmore), Michael Martin (Troy Beckwith), Cody Willis (Peta Brady), Brett Stark (Brett Blewitt), and Danni Stark (Eliza Szonert).